stevedekorte/vertex.js/README.txt

 Uptime

 Fine grain migrations.
-The database is not locked during migrations (due to creation of large indexes).
+The database is not locked during migrations due to creation of large indexes.

 Extensibility

 Vertex.js supports addons.
-You can extent and modify the API to implement complex queries, all using javascript.
+You can extend and modify the API to implement complex queries or other protocols (e.g. memcache, Facebook graph API, etc), all using javascript.

 Simplicity